 A full journey around the ring takes about 45 minutes.

 Buy your tickets on board.
-They cost €6 each, though under 12s go free if accompanying an adult.
-All the money from ticket sales goes to charity.
+They cost €6 each last year, though under 12s went free if accompanying an adult.
+Remember, all the money from ticket sales goes to charity.

 Although any ride is bound to be fun, take the later trams to see the Christmas lights in their full glory.
 The big hotels and Christmas markets that line the route look particularly good once the sun begins to disappear.